surniaulula/wpsso-schema-shortcode/readme.txt

 WC Tested Up To: 5.6.0
 Stable Tag: 1.0.0

-Schema shortcode for advanced users.
+Shortcode for advanced Schema markup of content sections.

 == Description ==